tripleo1/awesome/README.md

 - [andregasser/bigbone](https://github.com/andregasser/bigbone) - BigBone - A Mastodon Client Library for Java and Kotlin
 - [copper-leaf/ballast](https://github.com/copper-leaf/ballast) - Opinionated Application State Management framework for Kotlin Multiplatform
 - [facebookincubator/dataclassgenerate](https://github.com/facebookincubator/dataclassgenerate) - DataClassGenerate (or simply DCG) is a Kotlin compiler plugin that addresses an Android APK size overhead from Kotlin data classes.
+- [kotlin-sheriff/black-sun](https://github.com/kotlin-sheriff/black-sun) - The idea is to turn your Telegram chat into a world of magic, where the one who knows the most Kotlin spells wins.
 - [nhat-phan/shit-cleaner](https://github.com/nhat-phan/shit-cleaner) - An Intellij IDE plugin which uses Code Climate CLI to analyze your source code on local machine and display code smells/duplications right in your IDE
 - [tateisu/SubwayTooter](https://github.com/tateisu/SubwayTooter) - Mastodon client app for Android
 - [tschuchortdev/kotlin-compile-testing](https://github.com/tschuchortdev/kotlin-compile-testing) - A library for testing Kotlin and Java annotation processors, compiler plugins and code generation